hstorm/lab_page/_news/20210602_master_thesis_indirect_effects.md

 inline: true
 ---

-Interested in working with us?
-We are currently advertising a master thesis topics on the effects of improved water irrigation.
-For more details see
+We are currently advertising a master thesis topic on the effects of improved water irrigation.
+For more information, click
-<a href="{{ site.baseurl }}/assets/pdf/Master thesis advert.pdf">here</a> and
+<a href="{{ site.baseurl }}/assets/pdf/Master_thesis_advert.pdf">here</a>